dorfire/pkg-perf-webapp/README.md

 # py-pkg-perf-webapp

-Runs `pip install -r ...` with various sets of packages.
+Runs `pip install -r ...` with an arbitrary set of packages, while timing the operation.